LeeMorinUCF/Hidden_Comp_Risks/README.md

 ```

 Only a small fraction of these very commonly committed offences are actually swapped out to the 6 point penalty.
-The result conforms the situation for the lesser offences above.
+The result conforms to the situation for the lesser offences above.
 This will be revisited with the 6-point violations below.